BlearChain/Momentum-Habit-Tracker/README.md

 # Momentum-Habit-Tracker
+by Miguel Escobar

-OoO with Python and Django for IU Project portafolio
+OoO web app using Python and Django for IU Project portafolio

 # Setup